model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 The `CStr` type in Rust serves as a bridge between Rust and C, enabling safe handling of null-terminated C strings.
 While `CStr` provides an abstraction for safe interaction, ensuring its safety invariant is vital to prevent undefined behavior, such as invalid memory access or data corruption.

-In this blog post, we delve into the process of formally verifying the safety of `CStr` using [AWS Kani](https://github.com/model-checking/kani).
+In this blog post, we delve into the process of formally verifying the safety of `CStr` using [Kani](https://github.com/model-checking/kani).
 By examining its safe and unsafe methods, we ensure that they adhere to Rust's strict safety guarantees.
 Through this effort, we highlight the importance of robust verification for low-level abstractions in Rust's ecosystem.

 ## Challenge Overview